-JupyterHub is a fully online IDE that is very similar to Google's Colab interface.
-JupyterHub's uses varies from simple text file editing to large IPython notebooks.
-This document will mainly focus on the advanced features of JupyterHub since the more simple features are easily discover-able through the interface and are fairly self-explanatory
+JupyterHub is a fully-online IDE that is very similar to Google's Colab interface.
+JupyterHub's uses vary from simple text file editing to large IPython notebooks.
+This document will mainly focus on the advanced features of JupyterHub since the more simple features are easily discoverable through the interface and are fairly self-explanatory.

 After logging in you may be greeted with a "Launcher" tab.
 This tab will have multiple options, including:

 The Python Notebook and Python Console are two separate interfaces, and you may experiment with either of them.